EKibet/awwwards/README.md

-# InstagramClone
+# AwardsClone

-  InstagramClone is a website dedicated to sharing photography entirely designed with Instagram simulation.
+  AwardsClone is a website dedicated to sharing photography entirely designed with Instagram simulation.

 ## Versioning

- InstagramClone-V1.0
+ AwardsClone-V1.0

 ## Author